iechor/docs/content/desktop/extensions-sdk/guides/kubernetes.md

 ### Extension's backend container

 If you need your extension to persist the `kubeconfig` file after it's been read, you can have a backend container that exposes an HTTP POST endpoint to store the content of the file either in memory or somewhere within the container filesystem.
-This way, if the user navigates out of the extension to another part of Docker Desktop and then comes back, you don't need to read the `kubeconfig` file again.
+This way, if the user navigates out of the extension to another part of iEchor Desktop and then comes back, you don't need to read the `kubeconfig` file again.

 ```typescript
 export const updateKubeconfig = async () => {